alejandrodlpc/alejandrodlpc.github.io/_pages/about.md

 About Me
 ======
 I am currently a Phd Student at the University of Virigina under Ken Ono.
-I am interested in number theory, in particular modular forms, elliptic curves and everything in between.
+I am interested in number theory, in particular modular forms, elliptic curves and partitions.

 Contact
 ======
 Email
 ------
-ad7ag@virginia.edu
+ad7ag[at]virginia.edu